 Let us denote

-as the von Neumann entropy calculated by cyclically gluing only the region $\mathcal{R}$ in replica trick.
+as the von Neumann entropy calculated by cyclically gluing only the region $\mathcal{A}$ in replica trick.
 In ordinary systems where the Hilbert space is not reduced, we have the trivial relation $S(\rho_{\mathcal{A}})\equiv S_{\mathcal{A}}=\tilde{S}_{\mathcal{R}}$.
-Nevertheless, in the self-encoded configurations we have considered, this relation no longer holds.
-Based on the above discussions, we arrive at the following crucial relation for self-encoded systems
+Nevertheless, in the self-encoded configurations we currently consider, this relation no longer holds.
+Based on the above discussions on the replica story, we arrive at the following crucial relation for self-encoded systems,

-This looks quite similar to the island formula \eqref{islandformula1} proposed in gravitational systems with one important difference that, here we do not have the area term.

-Note that in the above discussion, the system is a quantum system that does not involve gravitation.
-If $I$ is settled on a gravitational system while $\mathcal{R}$ is settled in a non-gravitational bath, then when we apply the replica trick for $I\cup\mathcal{R}$ following \cite{Lewkowycz:2013nqa, Almheiri:2019qdq,Penington:2019kki} we will receive additional gravitational contribution for $\tilde{S}_{\mathcal{R}\cup I}$, which is proportional to the area of the boundary $X$ of $I$, since $I$ is settled in a gravitational background.
+Furthermore, if $I$ is settled on a gravitational background while $\mathcal{R}$ is settled in a non-gravitational bath, then when we apply the replica trick for $I\cup\mathcal{R}$ following \cite{Lewkowycz:2013nqa, Faulkner:2013ana}, we will receive additional gravitational contribution for $\tilde{S}_{\mathcal{R}\cup I}$, which is proportional to the area of the boundary $X$ of $I$, since $I$ is settled in a gravitational background.
 The non-gravitational part of $\tilde{S}_{\mathcal{R}\cup I}$ is just the bulk entanglement entropy $S_{bulk}({\tilde{\rho}_{\mathcal{R}\cup I}})$ which is calculated in a fixed curved background.
-Eventually we arrive at the following formula
+Eventually we arrive at the following formula,